Aboitier/assessment/README.md

 And there it started...

-1.What is the command that prints a list of the current directory contents ?
+1. What is the command that prints a list of the current directory contents ?
 No flag required
 2. How would you manipulate git reflog's output to print only the hash of the latest commit ?
 Give the command
 3. How many words are there in the following sentence: "we all love pasta alla carbonara con leche" ? man wc, Give the command
 4. You are in your answer_folder/question4_folder/ and you want to copy the answer file located in the answer_folder/question2_folder.
 What is the command to do that ?